Source Tab

 information extracted from the file name.
 The file name should contain

-the values in this format: hackrf_123000kHz_2Msps.iq
+the values in this format: hackrf_123000kHz_2Msps.iq.
+The arrangement can

 be different and the app recognizes the units MHz, KHz and Hz for frequency values